Azure/bicep-registry-modules/avm/res/databricks/workspace/README.md

 - Required: No
 - Type: string

-### Parameter: `privateEndpoints.manualPrivateLinkServiceConnections`
+### Parameter: `privateEndpoints.manualConnectionRequestMessage`

-Manual PrivateLink Service Connections.
+A message passed to the owner of the remote resource with the manual connection request.
+Restricted to 140 chars.

 - Required: No
-- Type: array
+- Type: string

 ### Parameter: `privateEndpoints.name`